 If you’re a healthcare entity in the United States, then you’ll certainly be familiar with HIPAA.
 Enacted by congress in 1996, HIPAA addresses the security and privacy of health data among a number of other items.
 The most important aspect for healthcare providers, insurers and other health related entities to take away is the need to keep patient information secure and to know when, how much and with who the information can be shared.

 In terms of web site security, the requirements are fairly generalised, unlike PCI standards which specify how data should be secured, HIPAA leaves the security methods in the hands of those it applies to.
 The main point to take note of is 164.312 as below, but 164.306 and 164.308 are also relevant.
-You can view these in our HIPAA compliance white paper, or for the full HIPAA documentation view it online here.
+You can view these in our HIPAA rules and compliance white paper, or for the full HIPAA documentation view it online here.

 164.312 (a) (1) Standard: Access control.
 Implement technical policies and procedures for electronic information systems that maintain electronic protected health information to allow access only to those persons or software programs that have been granted access rights as specified in §164.308(a)(4).